-The University provides in-room access to the campus communication network (television, computer and video, including instructional and commercial television) in all residence-hall rooms and telephone service to rooms in University houses at no additional charge.
-This service includes unlimited local calling and voice mail for each room, as well as discounted long-distance rates for those enrolled in the University's long-distance program.
+The University provides in-room access to the campus communication network (television, computer and video, including instructional and commercial television) in all residence-hall rooms and University houses at no additional charge.
 In addition, light in-room housekeeping, 24-hour maintenance and 24-hour security are provided.

-Students residing in non-University, off-campus housing (within a one-mile aerial radius of campus) can also have access to campus communication services, including basic telephone service, voice mail/messaging service and long-distance service.
+Students residing in non-University, off-campus housing (within a one-mile aerial radius of campus) can also have access to campus communication services.
 For more information regarding these communication services, contact the Office of Network Resources, St. Thomas Hall, Room 102, or call (570) 941-6181.